ncatlab/nlab-content/pages/8/7/4/8/28478/content.md

 Now controllability of the original system corresponds to observability of the dual, and *vice versa*.

 Duality in this vein extends to many kinds of automata, nonlinear dynamical systems, hidden Markov models, etc.
+In ([HK77](#HK77)), the authors write "duality between 'controllability' and 'observability' ... is, mathematically, just the duality between vector fields and differential forms", we may see the duality then as a [[concept with an attitude]].

 ## Bialgebraic description